AlejandraValdivia/AlejandraValdivia/README.md

 ### Hi there :smiley:👋

+My name is  ✨Alejandra Valdivia✨ I'm a Full-Stack Developer 👩‍💻 in Vancouver, Canada, supporting your company's goals to ensure sustainable growth through expertise in web development and creating appealing user interfaces.
-My name is  ✨Alejandra Valdivia✨ I'm a Front End Developer 👩‍💻 I have always loved technology and learning how things work.
+I have always loved technology and learning how things work.

 ## 🚀 About Me
-I'm a full stack developer and love working with color, images, and code...
+I'm a full-stack developer and love working with color, images, and code...

 ## 🔗 Links